geramilo/reparations-payments-database/README.md

 		This folder contains:
 		•	The main Reparations Payments Dataset (RPD) in Excel format
-		•	External datasets used for data conversion and analysis (e.g., exchange rates) Users can download these files to reproduce the full workflow or conduct independent analyses.
+		•	External datasets used for data conversion and analysis (e.g., exchange rates) Users can download these files to reproduce the workflow or conduct independent analyses.

 `02_scripts`